-I don’t know who you are, but let me tell you this: if you’re struggling and feeling overwhelmed it’s because the process you have in place is failing you.
+Whenever you feel overwhelmed, it’s because the process you have in place is failing you.
+Not the tools.

 Before I got here, I seriously struggled with productivity.
 I knew life hacks here and there; and tried every tool under the sun including the popular ones:

 - Google Keep: Quickly capture what’s on your mind.